Signs, Symptoms and Aphasia Treatment

 Traditional Chinese medicine, combined with the latest Western approaches, has proven its efficiency in stroke rehabilitation and post-stroke treatments.
 Patients with TBI, concussion, Alzheimer’s, aphasia, and other conditions have left our clinic with a smile on their faces, ready to come back to the delight of living happily and healthy.

-Contact us at (888) 871-8889 and receive the best therapies of acupuncture San Diego can offer.
+Contact us at (888) 871-8889 and receive stroke recovery with the help of the best acupuncture for stroke San Diego can offer.
 Start your treatment as soon as possible and increase your chances of improvement!

 What is Aphasia?